 Once you’ve exhausted your options with the government, it’s time to turn your attention to the ways you can fund care for yourselves.

 Savings and pension will go some way to help, and your loved one may have an insurance policy in place to ease the financial burden.
-They may even have assets they’ve been holding onto, and now’s that rainy day they’ve been waiting for to cash them in.
+They may even have assets they’ve been holding onto, which could help towards the cost of care.

 But these options often only go part of the way to pay off your chosen care solution.
 That’s why many people look to leverage value in their homes – by selling up, or by taking advantage of an equity release scheme.